kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 `BasicEthereumTest` currently doesn't do anything, so we'll configure it to instantiate an Ethereum network of one node:

 1. In your preferred IDE, open `BasicEthereumTest` inside file `testsuite/testsuite_impl/basic_ethereum_test/basic_ethereum_test_.go`
-1. At the bottom of the file under the `Private helper functions` header, replace the `//TODO Replace with helper function to get container creation config` line with the following helper function for creating an Ethereum node container (**NOTE:** you can copy this entire code snippet by hovering over the block and clicking the clipboard icon in the top-right corner):
+1. At the bottom of the file under the `Private helper functions` header, replace the `//TODO Container creation & run config helper functions` line with the following helper functions for creating & running an Ethereum node container (**NOTE:** you can copy this entire code snippet by hovering over the block and clicking the clipboard icon in the top-right corner):

     ```golang
     func getContainerCreationConfig() *services.ContainerCreationConfig {